Cvikli/Boilerplate.jl/README.md

 @display q = randn(6,3)

 using Boilerplate: push_ifne!, findfirst_typed, idxI, @get, @asyncsafe

+fieldnames(a1)  # instead of fieldnames(typeof(a1))  # I know 99% of us used it wrong at first because this could have been so evident this way...

 push_ifne!(a2, 3)
 push_ifne!(a2, 4) # Push if not exists